minh-n/TAL-NLP-Project/README.md

 ## How to run?

-To run the program using NLTK, downloading an extra package may be required:
+To run the program, several modules are to be used: NLTK, NumPy and Re.
+For NLTK, downloading an extra package may be required:

 `pip install nltk`
 `python -m nltk.downloader 'punkt'`

-The package is included as well with this git (`/nltk_data/tokenizers`).
-In case the NLTK downloader is broken, you can copy the nlkt_data folder into:
+The `punkt` package is included as well with this git (`/nltk_data/tokenizers`).
+In case the NLTK downloader is broken, you can copy the whole folder into:
-- Windows: `C:\nlkt_data\tokenizers`
+- Windows: `C:\nltk_data\tokenizers`
-- Mac OS: `/usr/local/share/nlkt_data/tokenizers`
+- Mac OS: `/usr/local/share/nltk_data/tokenizers`
-- Unix: `/usr/share/nlkt_data/tokenizers`
+- Unix: `/usr/share/nltk_data/tokenizers`

 The command used to run the project is:

 `python main.py`

+## Use examples

+When running the chatbot, the user can ask questions such as:
+- Where is Annie?
+- What is she doing?

+To which the chatbot will be able to answer:
+- Annie is in the kitchen.
+- Annie is preparing food.

 ## Troubleshooting